@sprucelabs/sprucebot-llm

 - Fully typed

-- Built in modern Typescript
+- Built in modern TypeScript

-- Fully typed schema based state management
+- Fully typed schema-based state management (powered by

 Lexicon